mattwalmsley/financial-modelling/quantitative/documentation/systematic_trading/02_statistical_foundations.md

 ### Inefficient Markets

 - Use factor timing
-  - ‘Wrong’ factor valuation may only be apparent in hindsight
+  - 'Wrong' factor valuation may only be apparent in hindsight
   - Equilibrium is difficult to measure
   - Limited number of extreme values in data history
   - Difficult to call turning points